wfahnestock/android-single-module-starter/README.md

 # Jetpack Compose Android Single Module Starter
-This is a single module and single activity starter project/template for an Android project using Jetpack Compose.
+This is a single module and single activity starter template for an Android project which uses Jetpack Compose.

 # Why?
-I got tired of creating a new project and setting up the same boilerplate over and over again.
-So I decided to create a starter project that I can use as a template for my future projects.
+To streamline my development and eliminate the repetitive project setup, I created this starter template for Jetpack Compose projects.
+It serves as a reusable foundation for future projects, allowing for faster and more consistent project initialization.
+Simply clone the repo, change the package name, and you're off to the races with your new project!

 # What's included?
 This project includes the latest version of the following libraries: